HuskyHacks/ShadowSteal/README.md

 ![4.png](img/4.png)

-Features:
+## Features:
 - Triage and Bruteforce mode, for thorough or rapid enumeration.
 - Automated extraction and rollup of target credentials.
 - Jeff Beezy mode. (wait, what?)
+- Integrated Docker build environment for easy complation!
-- WIll enumerate all available HarddiskShadowCopy locations, pick the highest number dynamically, and target those for exploitation/extraction.
+- Will enumerate all available HarddiskShadowCopy locations, pick the highest number dynamically, and target those for exploitation/extraction.

 ![6.png](img/6.png)

 It's nothing earth shattering and the code is hacky, but it works and it was a fun build!

-## Setup
+## Installing from Source

 Install Nim: